ArnabhS/LearnSync/README.md

 <img src="images/4.png">
 <img src="images/5.png">

-LearnSync AI is an innovative adaptive learning assessment system that incorporates personality tests to detect disorders like ADHD, dyslexia, and autism, followed by personalized AI responses.
+LearnSync is an innovative adaptive learning assessment system that incorporates personality tests to detect disorders like ADHD, dyslexia, and autism, followed by personalized AI responses.
 This project aims to create a more inclusive and effective learning environment for all users.

 ## 🚀 Live here - https://learn-sync-v1.vercel.app